 As the Migration Observatory at the University of Oxford points out, when the EU expanded in 2004, the UK was one of three countries which opened its borders straight away to workers from the new member states.

-The new estimates for 2017 suggest EU net migration has now returned to a level similar to that last seen in the year to June 2013.
+The new estimates for the year to September 2018 suggest EU net migration has now returned to a level similar to that last seen in 2009.

 EU nationals of working age are more likely to be in work than UK nationals and non-EU citizens.
 About 83% of working age EU citizens in the UK are in work, compared to around 76% of UK nationals and 66% of people from outside the EU.